tristin/akka-sdk/samples/java-choreography-saga-quickstart/README.md

 1. Upon receiving a request to create a new User, the `ApplicationController` will first reserve the email.
 2. Then it tries to create the User, but it fails.
 As such, the email will never be confirmed.
-3. In the background, the `UniqueEmailSubscriber` Action is listening to state changes from `UniqueEmailEntity`.
+3. In the background, the `UniqueEmailSubscriber` Consumer is listening to state changes from `UniqueEmailEntity`.
 4. When it detects that an email has been reserved, it schedules a timer to un-reserve it after a certain amount of time.
 5. When the timer fires, the reservation is cancelled if the `UniqueEmailEntity` is still in RESERVED status.